anvetsu/reo/docs/tut.md

 ; 5.830951894845301
 ```

-What if want to apply a function to each element in a list and construct a list of the results?
+What if want to apply a function to each element in a sequence and construct a sequence of the results?
 We can do that with the `map` function:

 ```rust